 I am a skilled, enthusiastic and knowledgeable speaker and regularly give talks, seminars and study days on areas I have written about and other areas within 20thC design, antiques, collecting, and the decorative arts.
 My talks are packed with facts, opinion, context and take-home information.
-I am an accredited lecturer for The Arts Society (previously known as NADFAS) and I have also spoken at locations ranging from village halls and local bookshops to the Victoria & Albert Museum in London and the Royal Ontario Museum in Toronto.
+I am an Accredited Lecturer for The Arts Society (previously known as NADFAS) and I have also spoken at locations ranging from village halls and local bookshops to the Victoria & Albert Museum in London and the Royal Ontario Museum in Toronto.
 Although I undertake formal lectures, my style is informal, energetic and friendly – but always professional.

 All lectures and talks are accompanied by an illustrated Powerpoint presentation and I am always delighted to end with a lively and challenging Q&A session.
 Where possible, I also bring a few examples of the objects that I am talking about, so that they can be handled by the audience.

 Lectures and talks are £420 each and study days or seminars are £680 per day.
-Each lecture or talk lasts just over one hour, plus a related questions and answers session.
-Study days are usually comprised of two lectures of your choice from the list below, and interactive identification, valuation and Q&A sessions – a little like a personal ‘Antiques Roadshow’.
+Each lecture or talk lasts just over one hour, plus a related Q&A session.
+Study days or seminars are usually comprised of two lectures of your choice from the list below, and interactive identification, valuation and Q&A sessions – a little like a personal ‘Antiques Roadshow’.
 I am flexible, so if you have another idea, let’s talk.

 Please see a full list of my talks and lectures below.
 If you would like me to speak on another subject that is not listed below, please click here to contact me.